 According to Ayurveda, you cannot have pain without stagnation.
 Therefore, menstrual cramps are often a sign of stagnant and blocked energy in the female reproductive system (Artava).
 This tea recipe will help to move the energy through this area, while also providing anti-inflammatory, anti-spasmodic and pain-relieving benefits.

 For monthly cramp relief, drink 1-3 cups of this tea each day up to a week prior to menstruation, until the bleeding has reduced to a “spotting”.
 If you are having irregular, painful or debilitating cycles each month, this may be a sign of a deeper imbalance.
-Contact me anytime with questions or to schedule a professional Ayurvedic consultation.

 - Doshic effect: Vata↓, Pitta ↓, Kapha ↓ (may increase Pitta in excess)